-A There are many about cloning.

-B Robert wants to work in the field
+- A There are many \\\\\\ about cloning. - B Robert wants to work in the \\\\\\ field.

-6 Listen and read the conference schedule again.
+6 Solution Listen and read the conference schedule again.
 What is Dr. Meyers White going to talk about?

-- 6 Solution Listen to a conversation between an interviewer and a speaker.
-Choose the correct answers. - 1 What is the interview mostly about? - A the benefits of bioengineering in agriculture - B the government's support of biotechnology - C the health risks of bioengineered foods - D the impact of consumer's concerns - 2 What does the speaker suggest as a solution? - A opposing government regulations - B communicating better with consumers - C publishing the latest scientific discoveries - D testing transgenic products more often - Listen again and complete the conversation.
+- G Solution Listen to a conversation between an interviewer and a speaker.
+Choose the correct answers.

+- 1 What is the interview mostly about?

+- A the benefits of bioengineering in agriculture

+- B the government's support of biotechnology

+- C the health risks of bioengineered foods

+- D the impact of consumer's concerns

+- 2 What does the speaker suggest as a solution?

+- A opposing government regulations

+- B communicating better with consumers

+- C publishing the latest scientific discoveries

+- D testing transgenic products more often

+Solution Listen again and complete the conversation.

-Interviewer: So, what are the challenges of
+Interviewer: So, what are the challenges of agricultural bioengineering?
+Speaker: Well consumers fear that genetically modified 1 Interviewer: Shouldn't people be worried about eating genetically modified food?

-agricultural bioengineering?

-Speaker: Well consumers fear that genetically

-modified 1

-Interviewer: Shouldn't people be worried about

-eating genetically modified food?

 Speaker: Not at all.
-2

-genetically modified food is safe to eat.
+2 genetically modified food is safe to eat.
 We just need to do a better job of communicating this with the public.

-Interviewer: What do you think will happen if you
+Interviewer: What do you think will happen if you don't 3 about genetically modified foods?
+Speaker: about genetically modified foods?
+Speaker: Speaker: 4 Speaker: 4 consumers have been very vocal.
+Goverments there have responded by Speaker: 4 consumers have been very vocal.
+Goverments there have responded by 5 of agriculture.

-don't 3

-about genetically modified foods?

-Speaker: 4

-consumers have been very vocal.
-Governments there have responded by responded by prohibiting all genetically modified products.
-This is not what we want to happen.

-5 of agriculture.
 In some cases, they have

-Interviewer: 6